BoLeiChen/boleichen.github.io/_pages/cv.md

 ---
 layout: archive
-title: "Publications"
+title: "News & Major Publications"
 permalink: /cv/
 author_profile: true
 redirect_from:
   - /resume
 ---

-News
+News :loudspeaker:
 ======
-[2026.06] I have earned my Ph.D. from the School of Computer Science and Engineering at Central South University.
-I would like to thank my alma mater, my advisor, and my family.
+**[2026.06]** I have earned my Ph.D. from the School of Computer Science and Engineering at Central South University.
+I would like to thank my alma mater, my advisor, and my family :heart:.
-<br>[2026.05] One paper has been accepted by the IJCAI conference.
-Congratulations to Liu Liangbo and Wu Tao.
+<br>**[2026.05]** One paper has been accepted by the IJCAI conference.
+Congratulations to Liu Liangbo and Wu Tao :tada: :tada: :tada: .
-<br>[2026.01] Two papers have been accepted by the IEEE ICRA conference.
-Thanks to the co-authors.
+<br>**[2026.01]** Two papers have been accepted by the IEEE ICRA conference.
+Thanks to the co-authors :blush:.

 Major Publications
 ======